rchampourlier/footprint_reducer_emails/doc/specs.md

 - ✅ _V0.1_ _Feature_ Support exiting on `CTRL-C`

+### _UI_ In lists

+- _V1.0_ Scrolling should only start after the cursor reaches the middle or even the bottom of the screen.
+It currently scrolls down to keep the cursor at the 1st line.

 ## Other

 - ✅  _V0.1_ _Tooling_ Provide a mock email client to ease development and testing